joarvevle/joarvevle.github.io/README.md

 ```

-The first line in this script, the **.pkgenv <- new.env(parent=emptyenv())** make sure that these functions are only available inside the library.
-This is not strictly neccisary, but it help to keep your R enviroment clean.

-next is a vector with all the colours.
+This is just a vector with all your colours.
 Add as many colours as you like, but the number of colours must exceede the number of colours needed for your plot. ggplot will pick the colours in the order that you put them, so keep your favorite colours at the start.
+You could also add multiple vectors with colour if this is needed.
 Visit this site to find colours that go well toghether
 https://htmlcolorcodes.com/color-picker/

 Next create a new file containing the actual theme
 > File - New File - R Script
 and call it **custom_theme.R**

 ```
+.pkgenv <- new.env(parent=emptyenv())

 .pkgenv[["theme_custom_base"]] <- function(legend=0){
   theme_minimal() %+replace%
     theme(